 You’ve just created a startup – congratulations!
 Of course, every startup needs a developer or a programming team to make its dreams a reality.
 But do you need a full-stack developer vs. a backend developer team?
 Or a full-stack vs. front-end developer?
 What do these phrases even mean?
 How to hire a programmer for a startup?

-In this article, we’ll hopefully solve the full stack vs. backend vs. frontend question and provide some insight into the hiring process.
+Hopefully, this article will solve the full stack vs. backend vs. frontend question and provide some insight into the hiring process.
 Let’s dig in.

 Backend vs. Front End Developer vs. Full Stack

-If you need web development done and need a programmer, you’ll run into the full stack vs. front end developer vs. backend developer question right away.
-After that, we can answer the question of how to hire a programmer for a startup and share some places such as Lemon.io, which can open new opportunities for you.
+If you need web development and a programmer, you’ll immediately run into the entire stack vs. front-end developer vs. backend developer question.
+After that, we can answer how to hire a programmer for a startup and share some places, such as Lemon io, which can open new opportunities for you.
 Here are the differences.

 Front end Developers

-The front end developers are concerned with the part of the website where users interact.
-When you open a site, you’ll immediately encounter the frontend, including the fonts, colors, menus, and navigation.
-Frontend developers use HTML, CSS, and JavaScript to create these interestingfrontendd user-facing experiences.
+The front-end developers are concerned with the part of the website where users interact.
+When you open a site, you’ll immediately encounter the front end, including the fonts, colors, menus, and navigation.
+Frontend developers use HTML, CSS, and JavaScript to create these engaging front-end user-facing experiences.

 Backend Developers

 The backend of a website comprises a server, application, and database.
-Your backend developer builds and maintains this technology to power the the frontend components.
-We’ve covered the frontend in detail and understand where it comes from, but where is the data stored?
+Your backend developer builds and maintains this technology to power the frontend components.
+We’ve covered the front end in detail and understand where it comes from, but where is the data stored?

-Backend developers need to ensure that the various components can communicate with one another.
+Backend developers need to ensure that the various components can communicate.
 They learn different programming languages, including PHP, Ruby, Python, Java, and others.
 They may need to know how to use frameworks like CakePHP or Symfony and version control software like Git.
-Backend developers also need tools like MySQL, Oracle, and SQL to save, find and change data back to the user in the frontend.
+Backend developers also need tools like MySQL, Oracle, and SQL to save, find and change data back to the user in the front.

 Without backend developers, you can’t store information, view pages, or log in to an account online.